 The Training & Safety Division provides services to the Fire Department, other City departments, industry, and the community at large.
 Typical training includes new and continuing education for Department members in the areas of firefighting, emergency medicine, fire prevention, incident command, fire company management, specialty rescue and fit for duty wellness.
 Training and education for city departments include community CPR/AED training, blood borne pathogens and communicable disease awareness, and response coordination of essential public services.
 Community outreach education includes senior and disabled citizen safety and injury prevention, emergency preparedness, coordination of city and county health and medical services for individuals in need.

-Training is by far the most important support program to the Department.
-Each of our firefighters participates in approximately 380 hours of training annually at a minimum.
-Some of these training requirements are driven by state and/or federal mandates; most of the remaining hours expended on training are designed to prepare our firefighters to deal with issues and emergencies expected to be encountered in Lake Oswego, the surrounding contract fire districts, and the region in general.
+Each firefighters participates in approximately 380 hours of training annually at a minimum.
+Some of these training requirements are driven by state and/or federal mandates.
 State and/or federally mandated annual training requirements are listed below.
-These figures do not include training hours in other non-emergency service areas such as fire code enforcement and inspections, as well as the all-important safety in the workplace and during emergency operations.
+These figures do not include training hours in other non-emergency service areas such as fire code enforcement, inspections, or safety during emergency operations and in the workplace.
 Those are in addition to the following:

 |Hazardous Materials Awareness||12 hours|